jhildenbiddle/css-vars-ponyfill/docs/index.md

 });
 ```

-### options.onlyVars
+### preserveStatic

 - Type: `boolean`
-- Default: `false`
+- Default: `true`

-Determines if CSS declarations that do not reference a custom property will be omitted from the transformed CSS.
+Determines if CSS declarations that do not reference a custom property will be preserved in the transformed CSS.

-When `true`, CSS declarations that do not reference a custom property value will be omitted from the transformed CSS.
+When `true`, CSS declarations that do not reference a custom property value will be preserved in the transformed CSS.
+This requires additional processing but ensures that the original cascade order is maintained after the transformed CSS is appended to the DOM.
+When `false`, these declarations will be omitted from the transformed CSS.
 This can increase performance by reducing the amount of CSS that needs to be processed, but doing so runs the risk of breaking the original cascade when the transformed CSS is appended to the DOM (see example below).
-When `false`, all declarations will be retained in the transformed CSS.
-This requires additional processing, but doing so ensures that the original cascade order is maintained after the transformed CSS is appended to the DOM.

 **Note:** Earlier versions of the ponyfill (1.x) required setting this option to `true` for optimal performance.
 With the optimizations introduced in 2.x, this is no longer necessary.